pedromassango/build_context/README.md

 # Install

-Add it in your `pubspec.yaml`:
+Add it to your `pubspec.yaml`:

 ````yaml
 dependencies:
   build_context: ^3.0.0
 ````

-Import it where you want to use it e.g, in your widget's file.
+Import it where you want to use it, e.g in your widget's file.

 ```dart
 import "package:build_context/build_context.dart";